Love? (a farewell to 2018)

 It also occurred to me that my relationships have never looked quite right.
 The first man I ever thought I loved threatened to physically hurt himself on multiple occasions if I broke up with him.
 The second man I ever thought I loved was marked by moments holding back tears as I watched my him receive the music opportunities I should have gotten.The guy I lost my virginity to sold Molly to my friends and showed up to dates on Xanax.
 My best friend asked me if I had ever truly lost my entire being in someone and I hesitated.
 The worst part was that I knew that that was exactly what I wanted, and I didn’t have it.
 That I was selling myself short, investing my personhood in someone who was toxic for me, just in order to act like I really knew what this word meant.
 And yes, I had touched it.
 It felt encompassing.
 But only for a while.
 Compared to what my mom has given me, it seems to be that way.

-My moral compass needed to be consulted for reorientation.
-So naturally, I turned to my mom.
-I figured my mom could at least tell me what she loved, even if the how remained in question.
+I figured if my mom always shaped my moral code, the most reliable form of love I could trust, I could find some understanding in how she loved - not just me, but others.
+I wanted to know what could be learned from her own relationships, her own romantic history.
 What I noticed was that my mom's history of love looked starkly different from what I see out in the world.
 She only had two serious relationships, one being my dad, and one being the guy she dated before my dad.
 I realize one of the things I admire about her most has been the ultimate embodiment of patience, a defiance of our times in which love should not be left to age.

 “Leaving Tom was super hard,” she said.
 “He had watched me change as a fundamental human being.